JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpGraphics Classes.md

 ```
 ' ========================================================================================
-' The following example draws an image.
+' The following example draws part of an image.
 ' ========================================================================================
 SUB Example_DrawImage (BYVAL hdc AS HDC)